 Malware sucks, but there really are cases in which Android is infected by it.
 Ignore all the folks who claim malware doesn't exist because they have installed over 9,000 apps from all sorts of websites without any issues.
 (And we've sung that tune once or twice as well.)
 They're wrong.
 Just know that while malware isn't the big scary issue some publications make it out to be, it really does exist.

 The difference is that we as users at some point said it was OK for the malware to be installed.
 Repeat: It can't just install itself.
 Somewhere, at some point, we let it happen.

 Malware is what you're more likely to run into.

 Also, malware is what these Android antivirus applications are looking for and uninstalling.
-Besides having a known database of malware instances, some of these apps can use hueristic rules (scanning for certain patterns or behaviours) to find infected files.
+Besides having a known database of malware instances, some of these apps can use heuristic rules (scanning for certain patterns or behaviors) to find infected files.

 I've encountered malware on Android (some pay per message SMS deal) but I had to go looking for it.
 It's not as in-your-face as many want us to believe, due mostly to Google's constant scanning of the Play Store to remove apps that are published with these behaviors, but it exists and is easy to find if you go looking for it.

 Spyware and adware are likely the things most Android users have seen, and have a problem with.
 They aren't malware in the true sense of the word because they are following the rules and not tricking you into installing something that does more than what's advertised on the tin.
 That doesn't mean spyware and adware is always something good, and in plenty of instances, it sucks, too.

 Look at the smartphone in your hands.
 I don't care who makes it, or what OS it runs, there is spyware in it on some level.
 Reporting errors back to developers, giving your carrier location data or usage data, or even something more like one of the Carrier IQ replacements that all carriers use.
 The difference is how it is presented.